hsyndeniz/CoinFolio/README.md

 The application runs cross-platform.
 You can run this app on both android and iOS devices.

+I also plan to publish on the Google Play Store and the Apple Store when we make the app perform.

 If you want to test the application on your browser, follow the steps below.

-I also plan to publish on the Google Play Store and the Apple Store when we make the app perform.
+## TASKS
+Compressing pictures
+Caching
+Data storage with Localstorage

 ## How to install